danman01/ebook-book-template/chapter08-making_recommendations.md

 ratingText.first()
 ```

-The first() action returns the first element in the RDD, which is the String **"1::1193::5::978300760"**.
+The _first()_ **action** returns the first element in the RDD, which is the String **"1::1193::5::978300760"**.

 We use the org.apache.spark.mllib.recommendation.Rating class for parsing the ratings.dat file.
 Later we will use the Rating class as input for the ALS run method.

-Then we use the map transformation on ratingText, which will apply the parseRating function to each element in ratingText and return a new RDD of Rating objects.
+Then we use the map **transformation** on _ratingText_, which will apply the _parseRating_ function to each element in _ratingText_ and return a new RDD of Rating objects.
 We cache the ratings data, since we will use this data to build the matrix model.
 Then we get the counts for the number of ratings, movies and users.

 ```Scala
 // function to parse input UserID::MovieID::Rating